Palash90/site-assets/blogs/fearless-rust/non-blocking-1.md

 I did not use much of the library support except for the basic `std`.
 Also, almost have never experimented anything outside [The Book](https://doc.rust-lang.org/stable/book/).
 So, if you have prior experience with The Book, it should be fairly easy to follow along.

-First thing I will show, how to implement the TCP Server and how to respond to client.
+First thing I will show, how to implement the simple TCP Server and how to respond to client.
 Then I will show you how a server can interact with multiple clients using `thread`.
-However, as I am trying to make a single threaded server, I will pivot back to single thread but with some design change.
+However, multi-threaded approach has some problems which Redis tries to solve using single thread (or rather I say a Fixed Number of Threads).
+Hence, I will too pivot back to single thread but with some design change.

-Lastly, I will open up discussion for future extensions like `async/await` or `epoll`.
+Lastly, I will open up discussion for future extensions like `async/await` and/or `epoll`.

 Let's start.

 The Client
 ==========
 An artist is nothing without his/her fan base.
 Similarly a server is nothing without its clients.
-So, I will first start with the client.
+So, I will start with implementing the client.

 The client is not doing much here.
 It is just opening a connection to server and endlessly exchanging information until prompted to `quit`.